 Zionor Lagopus Kids Snowboard Skate Ski Goggles

-If you are looking for style without a hefty price tag, then the Zionor Lagopus Ski Goggles might fit the bill perfectly.
+If you are looking for some fun style without a hefty price tag, then the Zionor Lagopus Ski Goggles might fit the bill perfectly.
 They are also quite inexpensive.
 While they might not have the long-term durability of the Anon, POC, or Bolle, for a child who might only be skiing 5-10 days per year (or is prone to losing their ski gear), these can be a great budget investment.
-These superior quality goggles are made from durable material coupled with an innovative design that screams stylish.
+These solid goggles are made from durable material coupled with an innovative design that screams stylish.
 The solid warranty policy also means that any non-intentional damage of the goggles guarantees a replacement.
 The lenses offer 100% UV protection during winter sports while offering a clear vision for users all day long.
 These goggles are compatible with your sports gears because of the extra-long head strap that is compatible with helmets of different head sizes.